USGS-WiM/NSSServices/Docs/Variables/Delete.md

-## Delete Time Series Resource
-<span style="color:red">Requires Authentication</span>
+<span style="color:red">Requires Administrator Authentication</span>
-Deletes a time series from repository.
+Deletes a variable type from the repository.